How smoking affects your body

 Every cigarette you smoke is harmful

-Smoking is the biggest cause of preventable deaths in England, accounting for more than 80,000 deaths each year.
+Smoking is the biggest cause of preventable deaths in England, accounting for nearly 80,000 deaths each year.
 One in two smokers will die from a smoking-related disease.

 If you could see the damage, you'd stop.

 When you smoke, the poisons from the tar in your cigarettes enter your blood.
 These poisons in your blood then:

 - Make your blood thicker, and increase chances of clot formation